Lightning-Universe/lit-gpt3/README.md

 ## Description

 This component makes it a breeze to integrate GPT-3 into your Lightning Apps.
-It wraps the OpenAI API into a single, user-friendly class, providing a smooth integration and improved performance.
+It wraps the OpenAI API into a  user-friendly class, providing a smooth integration and improved performance.

-To use this component you'll need to generate your own OpenAI API key.
+To use the component you'll need to generate your OpenAI API key.
 To generate your key, you'll need to sign up for an OpenAI account.

 ## What is GPT3

-   GPT-3 ("Generative Pretrained Transformer 3") is natural language processing (NLP) model developed by OpenAI that can generate human-like text, perform language translation, and answer questions.
+    GPT-3 ("Generative Pretrained Transformer 3") is a natural language processing (NLP) model developed by OpenAI that can generate human-like text, perform language translation, and answer questions.

 ## Let's integrate it into an example:

 This example showcases how to use the component to enhance the prompts in the Stable Diffusion (SD).
 Using these prompts, Stable Diffusion can generate more detailed and realistic images with the SD algorithm.
+To run this example save this code as app.py:

 ``` python